-American demand for organic food has led to increased supply, much of which is being sourced internationally and may not represent the highest standard of production, as illustrated by significant imports of "counterfeit organic" grain from Eastern Europe in 2017.
-The global trade of "organic" products can cause domestic producers to experience the effects of downward price pressures.
+American demand for organic food has led to increased supply, much of which is being sourced internationally and may not represent the highest standard of production.
+Global trade of "organic" products can cause domestic producers to experience downward price pressures.
 As such, we seek partnerships with business-savvy farmers looking to capture as much value as possible in the marketplace.